rcsoyer/telemetry-service/README.md

 {
-  "deviceId" : "UUID" //the UUID of a registered IoTDevice "temperature" : double //a numeric double value with the temperature }
+  "deviceId" : "UUID" //the UUID of a registered IoTDevice "temperature" : double //a numeric double value with the temperature "humidity" : double //a numeric double value with the humidity }
 - header:
   - __TypeId__ : thermostatTelemetryEvent